KDE/ghostwriter/resources/quickreferenceguide_en.md

         * List item one.
         * List item two.

-`Ctrl+-`
+`Ctrl+Shift+-`
-:   Pressing `Ctrl` with the `-` character turns the current line or the selected lines into a bullet list with the `-` marker.
+:   Pressing `Ctrl` and `Shift` with the `-` character turns the current line or the selected lines into a bullet list with the `-` marker.
 For example, if you have selected text within the following lines:

         List item one.
         List item two.

-    Pressing `Ctrl+-` will turn the selected lines into a bullet list like so:
+    Pressing `Ctrl+Shift+-` will turn the selected lines into a bullet list like so:

         - List item one.
         - List item two.

-`Ctrl+=`
+`Ctrl+Shift+=`
-:   Pressing `Ctrl` with the `=` character turns the current line or the selected lines into a bullet list with the `+` marker.
+:   Pressing `Ctrl` and `Shift` with the `=` character turns the current line or the selected lines into a bullet list with the `+` marker.
 For example, if you have selected text within the following lines:

         List item one.
         List item two.

-    Pressing `Ctrl+=` will turn the selected lines into a bullet list like so:
+    Pressing `Ctrl+Shift+=` will turn the selected lines into a bullet list like so:

         + List item one.
         + List item two.